 Implementing threat modeling at the start of your development process can save time, money, and frustration down the road.
 It can also support later security measures such as pentesting or compliance assessments.
-If you’re serious about developing secure software, you may consider threat modeling as an integrated part of your SDLC.
+If you’re serious about developing secure software, you may consider threat modeling as an integrated part of your secure SDLC.

 Threat Modeling is the process of identifying security threats or system vulnerabilities, then understanding and prioritizing those threats to mitigate them.
 There are many frameworks for threat modeling available, which will be discussed in another section below.